kgiszewski/ArchetypeManual/README.md

 The best use case for Archetype occurs when you need a short list of collapsible fieldsets that contain other installed data types.
 The best concrete example would be using hero sliders:

 ![sliders](assets/sliders.png)

+##Source##
+The source is open and located at: https://github.com/imulus/Archetype